IBM/sonar-cryptography/docs/LANGUAGE_SUPPORT.md

 For better structure, we advise to split the translation in multiple files based on the detection context of the detected values.
 We therefore advise creating one translator file per detection context, and to store them in `translation/translator/contexts/`.
 In your main translator file, you can switch over the detection context of the values of your detection store, and delegate the actual translation work to the context translator files.
+Look at how it is done in Java for more details.

-Additionally, if translating your assets implies parsing complicated strings (typically like `"AES/ECB/PKCS5Padding"` in Java's JCA), we recommend handling the parsing with a dedicated class of the `mapper` module.
+Additionally, if translating your assets implies parsing complicated strings (typically like `"AES/ECB/PKCS5Padding"` in Java's JCA), we recommend handling the parsing with dedicated classes of the `mapper` module.
-This class should be in the `mapper/.../mapper/mapper/mycrypto/` directory and should implement the [`IMapper`](../mapper/src/main/java/com/ibm/mapper/mapper/IMapper.java) interface.
+These classes should be in the `mapper/.../mapper/mapper/mycrypto/` directory and should implement the [`IMapper`](../mapper/src/main/java/com/ibm/mapper/mapper/IMapper.java) interface.

 You can now add content to these files to translate the findings from your first detection rule, following the section [*Translating findings of a detection rule*](./DETECTION_RULE_STRUCTURE.md#translating-findings-of-a-detection-rule).